 Traditionally, digital channels are thought of as a website and maybe a phone app.
-However, the list of channels has grown to also include touchpoints such as kiosks, in car systems, marketplaces, social media platforms, IoT, and more.
-This pushes the requirements of today's commerce platforms to support decoupling, or the separation of the platform’s backend admin tools and the frontend digital experience.
+However, the list of channels has grown to also include touchpoints such as kiosks, in car systems, marketplaces, social media platforms, internet of things, and more.
+This pushes the requirements of today's commerce platforms to support decoupling, or the separation of the platform’s backend admin tools and the front end digital experience.

 2. Digital experience

 This is the layer that interacts with the customer and forms the overall presentation.
 A digital commerce platform may or may not have the capability to provide a robust customer experience beyond that of the store itself.
 In most cases, a separate digital experience platform (DXP) is added or integrated with the commerce platform to provide the digital experience layer.

 3. Commerce journey

 The commerce journey is probably the easiest to understand since, for the most part, it’s made up of a path that we’re all familiar with.
 The core customer journey of digital commerce, as defined in the report, is shown as follows.

 Source: Gartner, "Harness the Core Capabilities of a Digital Commerce Platform,” 4 September 2019, Mike Lowndes, Christina Klock.1 This graphic was published by Gartner, Inc. as part of a larger research document and should be evaluated in the context of the entire document.

 This, however, is not the only commerce journey.
 The report goes on to explain: